Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/deform/armature.rst

    A much more precise method than *Bone Envelopes*, but also generally longer to set up.
 Bone Envelopes
-   When enabled, bones will deform vertices or control points near them, defined by each bones envelope radius and distance.
+   When enabled, bones will deform vertices or control points near them, defined by each bone's envelope radius and distance.
    Enable/Disable bone :ref:`envelopes <armature-bones-envelope>` defining the deformation (i.e. bones deform vertices in their neighborhood).

-.. list-table:: Example of vertex groups skinning method.
+.. list-table:: Example of vertex group's skinning method.

    * - .. figure:: /images/modeling_modifiers_deform_armature_vertex-groups-skinning-1.png
           :width: 320px